matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 again, instead of just returning an empty response, which clients would assume to mean that no contacts are registered on that identity server.

-If the algorithm does not match the server's, the server should return a `400 M_INVALID_PARAM`.
+If the algorithm is not supported by the server, the server should return a `400 M_INVALID_PARAM`.
 If the pepper does not match the server's, the server should return a new error code, `400 M_INVALID_PEPPER`.
 A new error code is not defined for an invalid algorithm as that is considered a client bug.

-The `M_INVALID_PEPPER` error response should contain the correct `algorithm` and `lookup_pepper` fields.
-This is to prevent the client from needing to query `/hash_details` again, thus saving a round-trip. `M_INVALID_PARAM` does not include these fields.
-An example response to an incorrect pepper would
+The `M_INVALID_PEPPER` error response contain the correct `algorithm` and `lookup_pepper` fields.
+This is to prevent the client from needing to query `/hash_details` again, thus saving a request. `M_INVALID_PARAM` does not include these fields.
+An example response to an incorrect pepper would be:
-be:

 ```
 {